 The University of Iowa mandates international health insurance for all UI students traveling abroad for educational purposes — studying abroad, interning, conducting research, performing a rotation, presenting at a conference, or any other educationally-related activity abroad.
 This “blanket” insurance coverage is provided through Cultural Insurance Services International (CISI).
 The Iowa Regents Universities policy number is 12 GLM N04965085.
-The cost is $1.15 per day.
-Main features include the following:
+The cost is currently $1.15 per day.
+The 2013-14 policy remains in effect through February 2015.
+For student departures on or after March 1, 2015, the cost is expected to be $1.22 per day.
+Main policy features include the following:

 |Medical Expense||$500,000 per accident or sickness|